mccraigmccraig/parenjin/README.md

 For each Enjin specification

-* `:model` refers to an EnjinModel
+* `:model` refers to an EnjinModel, which defines the Enjins requirements
-* `:connectors` specifies how the Enjin connector requirements are to be satisfied from the app `:connectors` map
+* `:connectors` specifies how the Enjin connector requirements are to be satisfied from the application's `:connectors` map
 * `:params` provides values to satisfy the Enjin param requirements. the #app/param reader-macro can be used to create a reference to an application parameter, which can be set dynamically.
-All references (from any Enjin) to the same application parameter refer to the same value, so Enjins can be declared to share paramters
+All references (from any Enjin in the same application) to the same application parameter refer to the same value, so Enjins can be declared to share dynamic parameters
-* `:enjin-deps` specifies how the Enjin dependency requirements are to be satisfied from the apps `:enjins`
+* `:enjin-deps` specifies how the Enjin dependency requirements are to be satisfied from the application's `:enjins`
-* `:services` specifies :none, :all, or a list of service-ids for Enjin services to be run on app start
+* `:services` specifies :none, :all, or a list of service-ids for Enjin services to be run on application start
-* `:webservices` specifies :none, :all or a list of webservice-ids for Enjin webservices to be mounted on the app `:web :connector` on app start
+* `:webservices` specifies :none, :all or a list of webservice-ids for Enjin webservices to be mounted on the application `:web :connector` on application start

         (require '[parenjin.application :as app])

         (def app-spec {:connectors :my-project.connectors.registry ;; a map of connector objects by id :enjins {:twitter {:model :my-project.enjins.twitter/model
-                                          :connectors {:postgresql :postgresql} ;; maps a connector from the registry to the Datasource id
+                                          :connectors {:postgresql :postgresql} ;; maps a connector from the registry to the Enjin id
                                           :params {:prefix #app/param :app-prefix} ;; references the application param :app-prefix
                                           :services :none            ;; don't run any of the Enjin's services :webservices :all}         ;; mount all of the Enjin's webservices